YimingShu-teay/Safety-critical-Decision-making-and-Control/README.md

-This is the source code for the research paper **'Safety-critical Decision-making and Control for Autonomous Vehicles with Highest Priority**'.
+This is the source code for IV'23 **'Safety-critical Decision-making and Control for Autonomous Vehicles with Highest Priority**'.

 Here is the video link:  https://youtu.be/pkEXCUiuyzk